maziac/DeZogSerialInterface/Readme.md

 Therefore the node_modules/serialport folder is added to the created zip files.
 The zip file need to be unzipped and the executable can be started.

-Note: Unfortunately I don't have a native serial port bianry for linux.
+Note: Unfortunately I don't have a native serial port binary for linux.
 If you are using linux you should build dezogserialinterface by yourself.